aleksamagicka/aquacomputer_d5next-hwmon/docs/aquacomputer_d5next.rst

 It also exposes pressure and flow speed readings.

 The Poweradjust 3 controller exposes a single external temperature sensor.

+Configuring listed devices through this driver is not implemented completely, as it often includes addressable RGB LEDs, for which there is no standard sysfs interface.
+Thus, some tasks are better suited for userspace tools.

+Depending on the device, not all sysfs and debugfs entries will be available.
+Writing to virtual temperature sensors is not currently supported.

 The possible values for pwm_enable are: for D5 Next, Quadro and Octo